Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 Which AI platform is cheaper for a marketing agency team?

 Claude is cheaper at the team plan level.
 Claude Team costs $25/user/month and includes Claude Code.
-ChatGPT Team costs $30/user/month and does not bundle Claude Code equivalent functionality.
+ChatGPT Team costs $30/user/month and does not bundle equivalent functionality.
 For a 10-person agency team, that difference is $600 per year before accounting for the value of Claude Code access.

 Does Claude have image generation capabilities?